oz105/phishing_links/README.md

 In this folder there is the file Phishing.py which contains the code that performs the tests according to the list of brands we received.

-Returns True - if the url is indeed Phishing
+Returns True - if the url is indeed Phishing.

 Returns False - if the url is not Phishing and its domain is in the list of brands.